ben272503/InfoVis/README.md

 things that I could add:
 - export to picture
 - a way to selecta country or 2 to be highlighted in the mess of 3D objects

+Easter egg:
+-typing 'france' on the windows 'france special' show a demonstration.